-Best Wireless Keyboards
+Best Wireless Keyboards for 2021

-What makes for the best wireless keyboard depends a lot on how you plan to use it.
-Are you a couch gamer or a productivity focused neat freak who just wants the best wireless keyboard so you can maintain a clean-looking desk?
-Are you after a clacker that can switch between multiple devices on the fly, or do you need something that’s compact and travel-friendly so you can bang out a few emails and documents on the go?
+What makes for the best wireless keyboard depends primarily on what you plan to do with it.
+Are you a couch gamer or a productivity-focused neat freak who just wants the best wireless keyboard so you can maintain an artfully uncluttered desk?
+Are you after a clacker that can switch between multiple PCs, smartphones and tablets on the fly, or is the best wireless keyboard for you something that’s compact and travel-friendly so you can bang out a few emails and documents on the go?

 You’ll find picks for all those use cases (and more) below.
-But first, he’s some key things to consider when deciding on a wireless keyboard:
+But first, here are some key considerations when deciding what's the best wireless keyboard for you:

-Shopping Tips
+Wireless Keyboard Shopping Tips

 Mechanical or not?
-If you’re a gamer or you’ll be doing a lot of longform writing, a mechanical keyboard is definitely the way to go.
-Keyboards with mechanical switches are also more durable than most other keyboard types.
-But mechanical keyboards tend to be bulky, even compact 60% models.
-So if you need something slim that you can slide easily in a bag, you may want to consider alternatives.
+If you’re a gamer or will also be doing a lot of long-form writing, a mechanical clacker will definitely be the best wireless keyboard for you.
+Keyboards with mechanical switches are also usually more durable than most other types of keyboards -- although membrane models often hold up better to spilled liquids.
+Mechanical keyboards also tend to be bulky, although recent offerings like the Keychron K3 buck that trend.
+So if you need something slim that you can slide easily into a bag, you may want to consider alternatives.

-Backlighting / RGB: The cheapest wireless keyboards won’t have any backlighting at all, which is OK if you always use your keyboard in a well-lit space.
-But if you’re the type who works late into the night and you don’t want to (or can’t) switch on bright overhead lights, getting a keyboard with backlit keys is important.
+Backlighting / RGB: The cheapest wireless keyboards won’t have backlighting at all, which is OK if you always use your keyboard in a well-lit space.
+But if you often work late into the night and don’t want to (or can’t) switch on bright overhead lights, a keyboard with backlit keys is what you want.

-Many of the best wireless keyboards with mechanical switches that are aimed at gamers will feature RGB backlighting, letting you change the color of each key (or sometimes just a few zones) via software or presets using key combinations.
-This isn’t strictly necessary for gamers or productivity users, but that doesn’t mean it’s not a fun feature.
-Even if you’re using your keyboard just to write documents, it’s fun to change up the look of the device fingers are banging away on for hours at a time.
+Many of the best wireless keyboards with mechanical switches that are aimed at gamers feature RGB backlighting, letting you change the color of each key (or sometimes just a few zones) via software or presets using key combinations.
+This isn’t strictly necessary for gamers or productivity users, but that doesn’t mean it’s not fun.
+Even if you’re using your keyboard just to write documents, it’s fun to occasionally change up the look of the device your fingers are banging away on for hours at a time.

 Pick your switch: Not all of the best wireless keyboards will use mechanical switches.
 But of those that do, you’ll have plenty of switch options, depending on the model you choose.
-Linear switches (often labeled as red) are preferred by many gamers, because they make it easier to mash the same buttons repeatedly in quick succession.
-However, this can lead to more mistakes when typing.
+Many gamers prefer linear switches (often labeled as red) because they make it easier to mash the same buttons repeatedly in quick succession.
+However, this kind of switch can lead to more mistakes (often repeated letters) when typing.

-Many people who type for a living prefer “clicky” switches with a tactile bump (often labeled as blue) that you can feel when the switch actuates.
-But blue switches are often fairly loud, which can bother other people nearby or even the person doing the typing.
+Those wo type for a living prefer often prefer “clicky” switches with a tactile bump (often labeled as blue, white or green) that you can feel when the switch actuates.
+But clicky switches are often fairly loud, which can bother other people nearby, or even the person typing.

-There are dozens of other switch types, including optical, and even membrane -- which tend to have a mushier feel, but are much better at surviving things like spilled drinks.
+There are dozens of other switch types, including optical-mechanical and even membrane.
+The latter tend to have a mushier feel but are much better at surviving things like spilled drinks.
 The type of switch that’s best for you depends on personal preferences and your use cases and needs.
-So whenever possible, try to find a keyboard you’re considering in a store and get a feel for it before buying.
+So whenever possible, get an inexpensive switch tester to try out different options or try to find a keyboard you’re considering in a store to get a feel for it before buying.

-Don't want to commit to a specific switch?
-Check out our article on how to change mechanical keyboard switches easily.

 Full-size, tenkeyless or smaller?
-Tenkeyless keyboards drop the numpad, while 65% ones eliminate navigation keys and 60% boards also cut the arrow keys.
-While some users want every possible key, others prefer a smaller keyboard that gives them more space on their desk or to makes them easier to travel with.
+Tenkeyless keyboards drop the numpad, while 65% models eliminate navigation keys and 60% boards also cut the arrow keys.
+While some users want every possible key, others prefer a smaller keyboard that gives them more space on their desk or is easier to travel with.

-Bluetooth or RF: If you want a keyboard that you can use with smartphones and tablets, opt for a Bluetooth keyboard.
-Most laptops and some desktops these days also support Bluetooth, so these are good if you want to use your best wireless keyboard with multiple devices, as well.
+Bluetooth or RF dongle: If you want a keyboard that you can use with smartphones and tablets, opt for a Bluetooth keyboard.
+Most laptops and some desktops these days also support Bluetooth, so these are good if you want to use your best wireless keyboard with multiple devices as well.

 That said, if you’re only going to use your keyboard with a PC or Mac, a keyboard that uses some form of radio frequency (RF) dongle is worth considering.
 You’ll need a spare USB port to plug in the RF transceiver, but generally pairing is a lot simpler with a keyboard that uses RF.
 In most cases, you just plug in the dongle, turn on the keyboard, and you’re ready to start typing.

-USB Charging or standard batteries?
-Many of the best wireless keyboards will have a built-in battery that charges conveniently over USB.
-But many less-expensive keyboards will use standard double- or triple-A batteries.
-In some cases, standard swappable batteries can be convenient because you can just pop new ones in.
-But think carefully about how often and where you’ll be using your wireless keyboard if you aren’t sure about either option.
-Also consider rated battery life.
-If you’re using the keyboard all the time, especially with a PC where there’s always a port and cable handy, USB charging is probably your best option.
-There are also a few solar-powered wireless keyboards on the market that should make power something you never need to worry about, but because the solar cells need surface area, these keyboards aren’t very travel friendly, and there just aren’t many of them.
-Logitech makes a couple of solar-powered keyboards, and there’s also this $30 model by Arkteck.
+No pairing needed.

 The Best Wireless Keyboards You Can Buy Today